REDDITARUN/LeetCode/README.md

 I am updating this repository daily with new LeetCode problems that I am working on.
 This is to ensure that the repository remains relevant and serves as an accurate reflection of my learning journey.

 # How to Use 🤔
-If you are also a beginner in LeetCode, this repository can serve as a great example of how to approach these problems.
-You can use the solutions provided as a reference and study the thought process behind each approach.
+If you're new to LeetCode, this collection of solutions can be a helpful guide for tackling problems.
+You can use the solutions provided as a reference and learn from the different approaches taken.
+These solutions are available both in repositories and on the website https://redditarun.github.io/LeetCode/.

-Feel free to clone this repository and use it as a reference for your own LeetCode journey.
-You can also reach out to me if you have any questions or suggestions for improvement.
+You're welcome to make a copy of this collection and use it as a resource for your own LeetCode progress.
+If you have any queries or feedback on how to enhance this resource, please don't hesitate to contact me.

+### Note: Please be advised that the solutions available on the website will be revised every week, and they come with explanations as well.

 Happy learning! 🚀